Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Tyler Stephenson At The Plate

-- He has scored in 36.9% of his games this season, with more than one run scored in 7.2%.
+- He has scored in 41 of 112 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.